IreneKilgannon/wsaa-project/README.md

 Student ID: G00220627

 This is my repository for the Big Project for the semester three module, _Web Services and Applications_ for a [Higher Diploma in Science in Computing in Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics) at [Atlantic Technological University](https://www.atu.ie/).

-This project is worth 60% of the overall marks.
-Deadline 26th May 2025.

-__Project Brief__
+## __Project Brief__

 Write a program that demonstrates that you understand creating and consuming RESTful APIs.